CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + the connection via USB,
 + the operation over the serial interface and
 + network-based communication with the printers, for example via the HP JetDirect protocol or via IPP (Internet Printing Protocol).
-Some printer systems also allow you to configure the printers via the print server.
+Some printer systems also allow you to configure the printers through the print server.
 In addition to proprietary protocols, the Simple Network Management Protocol (SNMP) is often used here.
  It is necessary to select protocols that are suitable for the requirements of the institution and the components to be used.
 The decisions have to be documented.